WILLIAM

 supreme court shall have appellate jurisdiction.'

-It has been insisted
+It has been insisted at the bar,

-than those specified in the article which has been recited; provided those cases
+those specified in the article which has been recited; provided those cases

 belong to the judicial power of the United States.